Festival Singers’ Choral Workshop

 - Chalene Scott (musical theatre warm ups)

-Sheet music will be supplied.
+Sheet music was supplied.
 Benedictus from Dvorak’s Mass in D major, and a new piece by Jonathan Berkahn.
 Bring your own lunch.
 Morning tea provided.

 From 9:30 onwards – coffee and tea